 The ITC Faculty will use the following services, which are provided centrally at the campus:

 - Help desk, LISA (suitable for international use)

 - Wardrobe (racks) for providing temporary wardrobe facilities during events at ITC

-- Preparation kitchen for the Faculty Club.
+- Preparation kitchen at the U-Park Restaurant.